redaelmountassir/gatsby-plugin-glslify/README.md

 # gatsby-plugin-glslify

-A Gatsby plugin to be able to import glsl/vert/frag files, and have them processed by [glslify](https://github.com/glslify/glslify).
+(This fork fixes a bug with the version of gatsby it uses) A Gatsby plugin to be able to import glsl/vert/frag files, and have them processed by [glslify](https://github.com/glslify/glslify).

 ## Installation